Skip to contents

 input_task_button("btn", "Plot uniform distribution")

-1. In the server, create an ExtendedTask object by calling ExtendedTask$new() on a function passing ... arguments to mirai(), and bind it to the button created in (1).
+1. In the server, create an ExtendedTask object by calling ExtendedTask$new() on an anonymous function passing ... arguments to mirai(), and bind it to the button created in (1).

 extended_task <- ExtendedTask$new(